-This was one of the more enjoyable cycling days of my trip from Alaska to Argentina so far.
+This was one of the more enjoyable cycling days of my 2009/2010 bike tour from Alaska to Argentina so far.
 The first hour was still quite tough, but the views were unreal.

 There is something magical about looking down onto clouds drifting between mountain tops.